Springtown Open Space

 In October 2015, the latest management company operating the Springtown Golf Course notified the City that it was ceasing operations.
 In December 2015, the City Council directed staff to proceed with a master planning process to convert the Springtown Golf Course to open space, and to include Livermore Area Recreation and Park District and the Livermore Valley Joint Unified School District in that process.
 The City Council also directed staff to prepare an initiative for the voters to affirm the existing open space designation in the City’s General Plan for the Properties.

 The City and LARPD have drafted a Memorandum of Understanding (MOU) which outlines the various major tasks, responsibilities and work-products expected of the City and LARPD.
 The City will contribute up to $250,000.00 to fund a Master Plan consultant for LARPD.
-The Request for proposal was posted by LARPD on Friday, July 15, 2016.
-Proposals are due to LARPD by 3:00 p.m. on Friday, August 12, 2016.
+The Request for Proposal was posted by LARPD on Friday, July 15, 2016.
+The submission deadline was Friday, August 12, 2016.

 The master planning project is intended to identify a mix of open space or recreation options for the Properties that would be acceptable to the community.
 The project shall include the retention and oversight of a consultant to: